Images of Flea Bite (4)

 Those at higher risk for flea bites include people with household pets, those who work with livestock, and those living in conditions where there is a rodent infestation.

 Some people are more sensitive to flea bites than others.
 Children aged younger than 10 years are generally more sensitive than older people, as people tend to become desensitized by repeated exposure over time.
 Flea bites in children produce an allergic reaction in which recurrent or chronic small, red bumps occur on the exposed skin areas.
 Individuals who are very sensitive to fleas may also develop blisters from the bites.

 Signs & Symptoms

 Flea bites produce a variety of effects, ranging from a small, temporary red bump to long-term symptoms that may last for years depending on the sensitivity of the person bitten.
 The area of skin affected may increase over time, or the rash may spread to a different area.
-Flea bites can take a very long time to heal up and can sometimes evolve into “persistent bite reactions.”
-Itching and swelling may occur at the sites of older bites when the person is bitten again.
+Flea bites can take a very long time to heal and can sometimes evolve into “persistent bite reactions.”
+Itching and swelling may occur at the sites of older bites when a person is bitten again.

 Flea control at home may be regulated by the following measures:

 - Bedding should be cleaned and laundered regularly.